dslab-epfl/chef/libccli/GETTING_STARTED.md

 Getting Started
 ===============

-This is a brief overview to get, build and run Chef.
+This is a brief introduction for how to get, build and run S²E-Chef.

 Chef Command Line Interface